Boston Criminal Defense Lawyer | OUI, Domestic Violence, Clerk Hearings | Serpa Law Office

 The First Chance to Win Is Before the Case Exists

-Clients remark on Attorney Serpa’s steady, calming demeanor — an attribute that comes from experience and that the most difficult courtroom situations require.
+Clients remark on Attorney Serpa’s steady, calming demeanor, an attribute that comes from experience and that the most difficult courtroom situations require.
 Histrionics look effective on television.
 Real judges, real juries, and real clients need a reliable voice and a steady hand.
 That is what Attorney Serpa has provided for thirty years of high-stakes Massachusetts criminal defense practice.

-Two offices: 20 Park Plaza #400A, Boston (steps from the Green Line, Arlington Street Station) and 500 Victory Rd., Suite 400A, Quincy (ten minutes south of Boston by Red Line).
+The office maintains two locations.
+The Boston office at 20 Park Plaza #400A sits steps from the Green Line at Arlington Street Station.
+The Quincy office at 500 Victory Rd., Suite 400A is ten minutes south of Boston by Red Line.

 How Cases Are Defended